Here’s why community centres are important to our communities

 There are many reasons why people volunteer.
 Some want the opportunity to give back and do great things (kindness is good for our health, after all).
 Others require a break from day-to-day life and find solace in volunteering.
 There’s always new people to meet, new skills to learn and activities to take part in.
 It gives people a chance to build their confidence and feel part of a team.

 Of course, one of the main reasons people volunteer is to build their skill sets and employability.
-Community centres offer individuals a great opportunity to enhance their CV and gain vital knowledge they need to take with them into the world of work.
+Community centres offer individuals a great opportunity to gain work experience, enhance their CV and earn the vital knowledge they need to take with them into the world of work.

 3. Support for community projects